nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds an item to the list of tracked inventory.

-Format: `addi n/ITEM_NAME q/QUANTITY d/DESCRIPTION [t/TAG]…​ sp/SELL_PRICE cp/COST_PRICE`
+Format: `addi n/ITEM_NAME q/QUANTITY d/DESCRIPTION sp/SELL_PRICE cp/COST_PRICE [t/TAG]…​ `
-- `SELL_PRICE` is the price that the user sells the item for
+- `SELL_PRICE` is the amount that is received as revenue per unit of item sold
-- `COST_PRICE` is the price that the user purchased the item for
+- `COST_PRICE` is the amount that it costs to produce per unit of the item
 - `SELL_PRICE` and `COST_PRICE` should be given as a number rounded to the nearest cent
-- TrackO allows users to input a `COST_PRICE` that is greater than the `SELL_PRICE` although user will be selling at a loss
+- TrackO allows items to have a larger `COST_PRICE` than `SELL_PRICE`, where items can be sold at a loss

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 An inventory item's name must be more than 1 character long.